alexmbird/sleepuntil/README.md

 ## Limitations / TODO

-* Cannot sleep until times in the past.
-Sorry about that.
+* Backwards time travel not yet supported.
 Instead it exits immediately if the target timespec has already passed.
 * Time to wait is calculated at the moment you start the program.
 If you subsequently change your computer's clock (or timezone) it'll have no effect.
 * Behaviour for sleep encompassing a change in your local daylight savings time is undefined.
 * Accuracy is good but not perfect.
 An indeterminate number of CPU cycles will pass between calculating the time delta and passing it up to the POSIX sleep() function.
 Unless you need microsecond accuracy this probably doesn't matter.